Fort Myer in Arlington in Arlington County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Agriculture.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Garden Sustains (a few steps from this marker); Piecing the Past Together (a few steps from this marker); Dependence on Slave Labor (a few steps from this marker); Paying Tribute (within shouting distance of this marker); Evolving Vision (within shouting distance of this marker); Arlington Estate, 1860 (within shouting distance of this marker); Pierre Charles L’Enfant (within shouting distance of this marker); Long Haul (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A Garden Sustains (a few steps from this marker); Piecing the Past Together (a few steps from this marker); Dependence on Slave Labor (a few steps from this marker); Division and Unification (a few steps from this marker); Paying Tribute (within shouting distance of this marker); Evolving Vision (within shouting distance of this marker); Arlington Estate, 1860 (within shouting distance of this marker); Pierre Charles LEnfant (within shouting distance of this marker).
 Touch for a list and map of all markers in Arlington.

 Additional keywords. enslaved labor